All You Need Is Love

-All You Need Is Love is a song written by John Lennon and credited to Lennon / McCartney, recorded in June 1967.
+This is the Gurt Lush arrangement of All You Need Is Love, performed in 2019 at the Holy Nativity Church in Knowle, Bristol.
+Written by John Lennon and credited to Lennon / McCartney, it was (as if you didn’t know) recorded by them in June 1967.

 It was first performed by The Beatles on Our World, the first live global television link, on 25 June 1967.
 The BBC had commissioned the Beatles to write a song for the United Kingdom’s contribution.
 They were asked to come up with a song containing a simple message to be understood by all nationalities.